HariSekhon/Knowledge-Base/travel.md

 I tried the [BiTaxi](https://www.bitaksi.com/en) app and it failed to find drivers for me several times, even with tips pre-added.
+I ended up walking the last mile to my accommodation.

+I managed to get a taxi to the airport when leaving but the taxi driver charged me 1000 on the BiTaxi app and then another 1700 on card in person.

 ### UAE